Moka-Reads/MokaReads-Core/README.md

 ## The Core Library of MoKa Reads Software

 > This library is under the [GPLv2 License](LICENSE.md)
+>
+> Currently, this library has not been released to [crates.io](https://crates.io),
+> but there is plans to do so once more work has been put in, and
+>  I can stop relying on the bleeding edge commits on projects.
+>
+> Documentation can be found at [coredocs.mokareads.org](http://coredocs.mokareads.org)

 This library is used a core way to synchronize various MoKa Reads applications/tools that may interact with eachother.
 There are many plans to build fundamental applications in Rust, so allowing for a central way to distribute types